 Low-E

-The low e coatings are applied by the flat glass manufacturer as part of their production process.
-The low e coated glass is usually positioned to the inner panes of glazing units and are sealed inside to protect them.
+The flat glass manufacturer applies the low-e coatings as part of their production process.
+The low-e coated glass is usually positioned to the inner panes of glazing units and are sealed inside to protect them.
 There are two types of low-e coating:

 Hard coat

 This coating is applied to the glass as it comes out of the float production line and fuses to the hot glass.
-The term ‘hard coat’ is used as the coating is durable and in effect hardened onto the glass.
+The term ‘hard coat’ is used because the coating is durable and, in effect, hardened onto the glass.
 This is sometimes referred to as a pyrolytic coating.

 Soft coat

-Soft coat glass out performs hard coat glass in thermal insulation terms.
+Soft coat glass outperforms hard coat glass in terms of thermal insulation.

-Regency glass only uses soft coat low – e.
+Regency Glass only use soft coat low-e.
 We offer a 1.2W/m2.K U-value low-e glass as standard and a superior 1.0W/m2.K glass as a higher performing low-e.

 Made by Statuo